-Good relationships
+Good Relationships

-- You are comfortable around that person.

-- You can be honest with that person.

-- You can say how you feel, what you are thinking and you listen to each other.

-- You support each other and treat each other nicely.

-- · You feel safe.

-- You trust that person.

-- You are equal you don't boss each other around or tell each other what to do.

-- · You feel looked after.
+- You are happy and comfortable around that person.
+They make you smile and feel good about yourself. - You can be honest with that person and tell them the truth.
+They won't make fun of you for being yourself. - You can say how you feel, what you are thinking and you listen to each other. - You support each other and treat each other nicely. - · You feel safe. - You trust that person. - You are equal you don't boss each other around or tell each other what to do. - You feel looked after.

-Bad relationships
+Bad Relationships

 - The person might push you, hit you or destroy your things. - The person might tell you what to do, what to wear or who you can see. - You might feel scared they might say they will hurt you if you don't do something.
-They might also say they will hurt you if you do something too. - The person calls you names, makes you feel bad in front of other people and makes you feel bad about yourself. - The person gets angry easily and you don't know what will make them angry - it might make you feel nervous. - The person might pressure you to do things you don't want to. - The person might not take no for answer when you say you don't want to do something.
+They might also say they will hurt you if you do something too.

+- The person calls you names, makes you feel bad in front of other people and makes you feel bad about yourself. - The person gets angry easily and you don't know what will make them angry - it might make you feel nervous. - The person might not take no for answer when you say you don't want to do something.